 - solid 14-karat or 18-karat gold

-Bacterial infections are caused when dirt or a foreign object gets into the open piercing while it’s still healing.
+Bacterial infections arise when bacteria from dirt or foreign objects get into the open piercing while it’s still healing.
 Remember, piercings are open wounds that need to be kept clean.

 Signs of an allergic reaction include:

-- development of an Itchy rash around the piercing that spreads to a larger area
+- development of an itchy, inflamed rash around the piercing that spreads to a larger area

 - a pierced hole that looks larger than before